DimasKama/Webcam/README.md

 # Webcams

-Mod and plugin that allows players to stream their webcams <p>
+Mod and plugin that allows players to broadcast their webcams <p>

 ![screenshot](images/screenshot.jpg)